rvazqueznyc/github-slideshow/_posts/0000-01-02-rvazqueznyc.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my own slide
+This is where the fun begins
 Use the left arrow to go back!